Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 For Kafka, the number of partitions in your topic affects how KEDA handles the scaling as it will **not** scale beyond the number of partitions you requested for your topic.

 # Example
+So, what does this look like in practice?
+In the sample repository you can find a very simple consumer service using Kafka as the event source.
+We will be using this to experiment with KEDA.

+If you want to try along as you read, you can find the instructions to start up the services in the README.

+Let's start!

+The repository contains the Kafka and Zookeeper servers, a basic consumer service that simply outputs the messages from the Kafka topic and our KEDA scaler.

+Here is how the keda-sample namespace looks like before KEDA is started:

+{% highlight bash linenos %}
+$ kubectl get all -n keda-sample
+NAME                                                 READY   STATUS    RESTARTS   AGE pod/consumer-service-5887df99d7-hgcnc                1/1     Running   0          15s
+pod/kafka-cluster-entity-operator-784dbf5d5f-nkqz2   3/3     Running   0          29s
+pod/kafka-cluster-kafka-0                            2/2     Running   0          54s
+pod/kafka-cluster-zookeeper-0                        2/2     Running   0          78s

+NAME                                             TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                      AGE service/consumer-service                         ClusterIP   10.98.226.160    <none>        8090/TCP                     15s
+service/kafka-cluster-kafka-0                    NodePort    10.104.101.0     <none>        9094:32000/TCP               54s
+service/kafka-cluster-kafka-bootstrap            ClusterIP   10.106.255.132   <none>        9091/TCP,9092/TCP,9093/TCP   54s
+service/kafka-cluster-kafka-brokers              ClusterIP   None             <none>        9091/TCP,9092/TCP,9093/TCP   54s
+service/kafka-cluster-kafka-external-bootstrap   NodePort    10.97.47.72      <none>        9094:32100/TCP               54s
+service/kafka-cluster-zookeeper-client           ClusterIP   10.100.96.220    <none>        2181/TCP                     78s
+service/kafka-cluster-zookeeper-nodes            ClusterIP   None             <none>        2181/TCP,2888/TCP,3888/TCP   78s

+NAME                                            READY   UP-TO-DATE   AVAILABLE   AGE deployment.apps/consumer-service                1/1     1            1           15s
+deployment.apps/kafka-cluster-entity-operator   1/1     1            1           29s

+NAME                                                       DESIRED   CURRENT   READY   AGE replicaset.apps/consumer-service-5887df99d7                1         1         1       15s
+replicaset.apps/kafka-cluster-entity-operator-784dbf5d5f   1         1         1       29s

+NAME                                       READY   AGE
+statefulset.apps/kafka-cluster-kafka       1/1     54s
+statefulset.apps/kafka-cluster-zookeeper   1/1     78s
+{% endhighlight %}

+You can see that there is one pod for the consumer-service currently active.

+So, what happens after you start up the KEDA scaler?

+{% highlight bash linenos %}
+$ kubectl get all -n keda-sample
+NAME                                                 READY   STATUS    RESTARTS   AGE pod/kafka-cluster-entity-operator-784dbf5d5f-nkqz2   3/3     Running   0          12m
+pod/kafka-cluster-kafka-0                            2/2     Running   0          13m
+pod/kafka-cluster-zookeeper-0                        2/2     Running   0          13m

+...

+NAME                                                            REFERENCE                     TARGETS             MINPODS   MAXPODS   REPLICAS   AGE horizontalpodautoscaler.autoscaling/keda-hpa-consumer-service   Deployment/consumer-service   <unknown>/3 (avg)   1         10        0          10s
+{% endhighlight %}

+You can see that the HPA spun up and the consumer-service pod disappeared.

 # Jobs
 KEDA doesn't just scale deployments, but it can also scale your Kubernetes jobs.

 Although I haven't tried this out, it sounds quite interesting!
-Instead of having many events processed in your deployment and scaling up and down based on the amount of messages needing to be consumed, KEDA can spin up a job for each message in the event source.
+Instead of having many events processed in your deployment and scaling up and down based on the number of messages needing to be consumed, KEDA can spin up a job for each message in the event source.
 Once a job completes its single message, it will terminate.

-You can configure how many parrallel jobs should be run at a time as well, similar to the maximum number of replicas you want in a deployment.
+You can configure how many parallel jobs should be run at a time as well, similar to the maximum number of replicas you want in a deployment.

 {: .box-note}
 KEDA offers this as a solution to handling long running executions as the job only terminates once the message is completed as opposed to deployments which terminate based on a timer.